Pennsylvania Railroad 5550: The original T1 class

 The T1 class suffered from several performance and design issues, including difficulties with the poppet valves.
 The original materials used to construct the valves were subject to fatigue issues, particularly when the locomotives were operated above 100 miles an hour.
+When Franklin received complaints about this, they sent some of their employees on trains hauled by the T1.
+They timed the train between stations.
+The engineers apparently reported the T1 operating at speeds above 130 miles per hour.
+These speed timings resurfaced through interviews decades later.
 In 1947, a higher-strength and fatigue-resistant alloy was used and retrofitted to the T1 class to solve the fatigue problems.
 Nevertheless, the design of the Franklin Type A poppet valves made several key areas of the valves hard to access during maintenance overhauls.
 Despite these issues, the poppet valves did improve the T1's high-speed performance, requiring less horsepower and distributing steam flow with greater precision.
 The T1 locomotives were further burdened by excessive wheel slip on one of the two engine sets at startup or high speed.
 The Pennsylvania Railroad tried to address the problem by changing the spring bed arrangement on the T1—from a single bed, supporting all eight drivers, to two beds, each of which supported one of the engines and its adjacent truck.
 However, no complete solution was found to the problem of wheel slip, even though an "anti-slip" mechanism had been previously installed on the PRR Q2-class duplex.
 One possible reason is that the engineers, familiar with the slower throttle action of the K4 class, were unprepared for the T1's more immediate throttle response.